gytterberg/technical-interview-prep/algorithms/3-data-structures/4-solve-graph.md

 #### Example:

+* Interviewers: make it clear that the nodes in this graph are represented by strings like 'a' and 'b', not by instances of a Node class.

 * If your interviewee continues without asking questions, stop them and ask, "Do you have any questions about what the graph looks like?"
 Your prompt mentions that the graph is directed, but they may not have caught on to this fact.

 * Your interviewee may also not realize that we are allowing cyclic connections in these graphs.
 Again, this is easy to visualize/reason about if they have drawn out an example graph or two.

 ---